zoesimmons/hs-coding-club-css-selectors-philly-springside-chestn-f924/README.md

 # ARRR Don't Lose Your Gems!

 It's tough being a clumsy pirate.
 You trip and fall all the time, your parrot flies into things, and occasionally (well, more than just occasionally) you even lose your treasure.
-Because this last item has happened more than once, we have to be super careful so Blackbeard doesn't get even more mad at us.
+Because of all of this, we have to be super careful so Blackbeard doesn't get even more mad at us.
 We were just sent on a mission to pick up some treasure found on the shore of a deserted island.
 Let's make sure we get all the gems in our treasure chest!

 ## Let's Get Started

 ### Step 1:

-Open this lesson in Nitrous, by clicking the `Open In Nitrous` button in learn.
+Open this lesson in Nitrous, by clicking the `Open In Nitrous` button in Learn.

 <img src="https://s3.amazonaws.com/after-school-assets/open-in-nitrous.png">

 ### Step 2:

-Open `index.html` in the browser by running in terminal ` `python -m SimpleHTTPServer 3000`.
+Open `index.html` in the browser by running in terminal `python -m SimpleHTTPServer 3000`.

 Once you have the server running, select `preview` and then `port 3000`.